trapti19singhal/AI_Melano_Infosys_Internship_Oct2024/Manoj_B/readme.md.txt

 How to run this project

-First run the notebook to save the cnn_model.h5 from the zip file present in the repo then follow the steps below.
+First run the notebook to save the cnn_model.h5 from the drive link present in model.txt in the repo then follow the steps below.

 1) Create a virtual environment
 2) Open Gitbash/CMD/Powershell